BigVBetting/monetizing-guide/README.md

-# Monetizing's Guides
+# Monetizing's Betting Guides
-> With the right knowledge and follow the principles in bankroll management, I believe everyone can make profit from betting.
+> Betting isn't just about luck, it takes patience, strategies, and self-principle to make consistent profit.
+Here I'll shed you some light to get started.

 ## Table of Contents
 - [Betting Philosophy](#betting-philosophy)